-Careers Information and Guidance
+Careers Education, Information, Advice and Guidance

-In Year 11 students get further opportunities to revisit and review their career plans to help them focus on future aspirations.
-Students have the opportunity to experience life in the Sixth Form and are provided with information on other local Sixth Form/College open days.
-Any students requiring additional advice and guidance have the opportunity of a Careers Interview with Senior Staff and/or a Lincolnshire Careers Service Advisor if necessary.
+Year 11 students have further opportunities to revisit and review their self-evaluation questionnaires to help them focus on future aspirations and to enable staff to offer a targeted programme of support.
+Students have the opportunity to experience life in the Sixth Form and are provided with information on other local Sixth Form/College open days and there are assemblies from other training providers.
+Personal guidance appointments continue with a careers adviser.